mirage/irmin/doc/irmin-pack/design/layered_store.md

 ```

 Attempting to read from the pack file is then simulated in the obvious
-way: if the offset is for the commit, or later, we read from the
+way.
+If the offset is for the commit, or later, we read from the
-suffix file, and otherwise we lookup the offset in the object store
+suffix file.
+Otherwise, we lookup the offset in the object store
 and return the appropriate object.
 It is assumed that we only ever
-access the reachable objects in the object store, and that we do so
+access the reachable objects in the object store, and we do so
 via their offset.

 ![](./imgs/suffix.png)

-We replace the irmin pack file with these two datastructures.
+We replace the `irmin-pack` file with these two datastructures.
 Every
 time we perform garbage collection from a given commit, we create the
-next versions of the object store and suffix file, and switch from the
+next versions of the object store and suffix file.
+Then we switch from the
 current version to the next version, deleting the old suffix file and
 object store to reclaim disk space.
 Creating the next versions of the
 object store and suffix file is potentially expensive, so we implement
 these steps in a separate process with minimal impact on the running
 Tezos node.

-Aside: Following git, a commit will typically reference its parent
+Aside: Following Git, a commit will typically reference its parent
 commit, which will then reference its parent, and so on.
 Clearly, if
 we used these references to calculate object reachability, all objects
 would remain reachable forever.
 This is not what we want, so when
 calculating the set of reachable objects for a given commit, we ignore
 the references from a commit to its parent commit.

-### Object store
+### Object Store

 The object store is a persistent datastructure that implements a map
 from key (offset in pack file) to data (the marshalled bytes
 representing an object).
 In our scenario, the worker creates the
-object store, which is then read-only for the main process: objects
+object store, which is then read-only for the main process.
+Objects
-are never mutated, or deleted from the object store.
+are never mutated or deleted from the object store.
 In this setting,
-a very simple implementation of an object store suffices: we store
+a very simple implementation of an object store suffices.
+We store
-live objects in a data file, and maintain a persistent (int → int) map
+live objects in a data file and maintain a persistent `(int → int)` map
 from "offset in the original pack file" to "offset in the object store
-data file".
+data file."

 **Terminology:** We introduce the term "virtual offset" for "offset in
-  the original pack file", and the term "real offset" for "offset in
+  the original pack file," and the term "real offset" for "offset in
-  the object store data file".
+  the object store data file."
 Thus, the object store map is from
   virtual offset to real offset.

 **Example:** Consider the following, where the pack file contains